i4h/linux_conf/README.md

 running `lc_scripts/lc_install.sh`.
 If you already ran `lc_install.sh`, copy the old file from the oldconfs folder back to the original location.

-### Managing your configurations:
+### Managing Your Configurations:
 After your first installation, a set of lc_* functions will be available anywhere on your bash console:
 - `lc_add_conf`: This selects existing configuration files to be managed via linux\_conf
 - `lc_import`: Imports existing configuration files into your repository and lets you merge them with files already in your repository using git difftool.
 - `lc_push`: Automatically commit changes on your terminal and push them to the hub
-- `lc_install`: Installs the configuration files in managed by linux\_conf on your system.
-Creates backups of existing files in linux\_conf/backups.
+- `lc_install`: Installs the configuration files managed by linux\_conf on your system.
+Creates backups of existing files in `linux_conf/oldconfs`.
 Backups will be ignored by git and therefore only remain on the current terminal.
 - `lc_pull`: Pull from hub and install.
 - `lc_pp`: Pull and push if the pull was successful.
 - `lc_notes`: Manage notes in linux\_conf/notes.
-Run lc_notes -h for details.
+Run `lc_notes -h` for details.
 - `lc_add_package`: Adds the name of a package to your note "packages".
 - `lc_new_package`: Installs a package via apt-get install and adds it to the end of your note "packages".